Converg3nce/matic-docs/docs/resources/blockchain-basics/basics-solidity.md

 sidebar_label: Solidity
 ---

 Solidity is an object oriented, high-level programming language for implementing smart contracts.
-Smart contracts are programs which govern the behavior of accounts within the Ethereum state.
-To familiarize with Ethereum it is important to discuss about the two main components of the ecosystem: Accounts and Transactions.

-Solidity is just like any other programming language.
+It programs, which governs the behavior of accounts within blockhain network.
+It is just like any other programming language.
 Comprised of:
 - loops
 - conditionals
 - variables